Justrite Mfg. Co. in Chicago, IL, made two lantern models of which we are aware.

 this is Model "R", which is in John Rugotzke's collection.

 The lantern is copper plated, an unusal finish.

-Lancaster Lanterns makes the Model 720 Nite-Hawk lantern.
+Lancaster Lanterns made these Model 720 Nite-Hawk lanterns.

-The lantern on the left and adjacent is a prototype, fitted on the left with a new ventilator.
+The lantern in the upper left and adjacent is a prototype, fitted on the left with a new ventilator.

 As tested (next to left) the original ventilator was cut back to test heat escape.

-The production model in Neil McRae's collection (next to right) has been replaced
+The production model in Neil McRae's collection (lower left) was replaced

-with a larger fount version, as in Henry Plews's collection (right).
+with a larger fount version, as in Henry Plews's collection (lower right).